 â€¢ Previous experience of working with expats/ international projects preferred.

-â€¢ Willing to travel to regions (subject to security considerations) or abroad for short periods.
+â€¢ Willing to travel within assigned region (subject to security considerations) and to Kabul or abroad for short periods.

 â€¢ Demonstrated ability to work without direct supervision, use initiative and solve problems.